btjanaka/moves/README.md

 ## Credits

-* Many thanks to Dr. Mobley and his Mobley Lab for coming up with the idea for this app.
+Many thanks to Dr. Mobley and his Mobley Lab for coming up with the idea for this app!